adamohern/good_kitty/README.md

 lx.bless(CommandClass, 'breakfast')
 ```

+There are two kinds of popup arguments in commander: `'popup'` and `'sPresetText'`.
+The former is a straightforward popup menu with fixed values.
+The latter is a popup list with an editable text field.
+An argument may have one or the other of these fields, but not both.

 The only required fields for each argument are `'name'` and `'datatype'`. `'name'` is an arbitrary alphanumeric string. `'datatype'` can be any of the following: